HardlyDifficult/Tutorials/Chapter1.md

  - Drag/drop the sprite into Assets/Art.
  - Set the 'Filter Mode: Point (no filter)'.
- - Drag the sprite into the 'Hierarchy' tab.
+ - Drag the sprite into the 'Hierarchy' window.
 Rename to 'Spike Ball'.

 </details>